ANONYMOUSLGD/S4VEtheD4TE/README.md

 ## Usage

  - Create folder "encryption_tests" in drive C:\
- - Create some files to test encryption (for example, .txt files with some text on it)
+ - Create some files to test encryption (for example, .txt files with some text in it)
  - Run program

 BE CAREFUL!
 The program will encrypt all files in the folder C:\encryption_tests!